Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs: Main Proof: the Hardness Reduction

 \section{Main Proof: the Hardness Reduction}

-Our proof of \Cref{thm:main3} is a bit complex, and we first informally explain what we want to achieve.
-In a nutshell, we are going the ``embed'' the gadget $(H,A)$ of Theorem~\ref{thm:anchorNPHrefin} as an ordinary subgraph within a special ``{\em frame}'' PP anchored graph $F_k$, parameterized by the gadget size, such that $F_k$ forces the vertices of $A$ to be placed as expected in~$(H,A)$.
+\subparagraph{Informal outline. } Our proof of \Cref{thm:main3} is a bit complex, and we first informally explain what we want to achieve.
+In a nutshell, we are going to ``embed'' the gadget $(H,A)$ of Theorem~\ref{thm:anchorNPHrefin} as an ordinary subgraph within a special ``{\em frame}'' PP anchored graph $F_k$, parameterized by the gadget size, such that $F_k$ forces the vertices of $A$ to be placed as expected in~$(H,A)$.
 By the informal word ``forces'' we mean that any (other) drawing of $F_k$ violating the placement of the former anchors $A$ would require increase in the number of crossings of $F_k$ higher than what is the difference between the best-case and the worst-case scenarios in Theorem~\ref{thm:anchorNPHrefin}.

-We adopt the following ``colour coding''; the subgraph $H_1$ in Theorem~\ref{thm:anchorNPHrefin} will be called {\em red} and the subgraph $H_2$ {\em blue}, and these colours will be correspondingly used also within the frame~$F_k$ which will include some of the vertices and edges of $H$ (precisely, the special paths of $H$ claimed by Theorem~\ref{thm:anchorNPHrefin}(a,b)).
+We adopt the following ``colour coding''; the subgraph $H_1$ in Theorem~\ref{thm:anchorNPHrefin} will be called {\em red} and the subgraph $H_2$ {\em blue}, and these colours will be correspondingly used also within the frame~$F_k$ which will include some of the vertices and edges of $H$ (precisely, the special paths of $H$ claimed by Theorem~\ref{thm:anchorNPHrefin}(a,~b)).

-Due to given space restrictions, we leave the full definition of the frame PP anchored graph $(F_k,B)$ for the Appendix, and here we refer to a detailed sketch in \Cref{fig:Fk-all}.
-The key feature of $(F_k,B)$ is the use of ``heavy-weight'' edges, whose weight is of the form $\omega^t$ where $t$ is specified at each edge and $\omega$ is now seen as a variable base.
+For the sole purpose of this informal outline, it is enough to ``define'' the frame PP anchored graph $(F_k,B)$ via a detailed sketch in \Cref{fig:Fk-all}.
+The key feature of $(F_k,B)$ is the use of ``heavy-weight'' edges, whose weight is of the form $\omega^t$ where $t$ is specified at each edge in the picture and $\omega$ is now seen as a variable base.
 Later, $\omega$ is chosen as a ``sufficiently large'' integer such that for every $t$, $\>\omega^{t+1}$ is always larger than the sum of a collection of crossings of weight at most $\omega^t$ in the reduction (with a slight abuse of traditional notation, $\omega^{t+1}>\Theta(\omega^t)$), and that all weights are integers.